Raj-Srikar/Sudoku-Solver/README.md

 ## Input Format

 Blank cells should be given as '-' and the number of characters should be 9.
 Press Enter after giving 9 characters, to enter the next row in Sudoku.
 If 9 characters are not given or the given characters are not unique, a warning will be given to re-enter the row.

+For GUI Application, refer [Usage of the Application](https://github.com/Raj-Srikar/Sudoku-Solver/blob/main/README_SudokuGUI.md#usage-of-the-application)

 ## Text File Format